querkmachine/beeps.website/src/about/furry.md

 I've [written about Emy before]({{ '/blog/2022-04-10-a-robot-bat-on-the-internet/' | url }}) and why she was my face on the internet.
 She has since become secondary to Ash, but is still used in many places I frequent online (including on this website!)

 {% figure caption='Artwork by <a href="https://twitter.com/integration_art">Integration</a>.' %}
-{% responsiveImage "./src/images/emy-by-integration.png", "A warmly lit room.
+{% image "/images/emy-by-integration.png", "A warmly lit room.
 The sun is setting outside of the window.
 Emy, a white, green and black, anthropomorphic robot bat, sits at a workbench.
 One wing has been detached and is laying in parts on the bench, whilst it uses the other to repair the parts of the disassembled wing." %}
 {% endfigure %}

 ## I am not my fursonas